Posted on 06 Jul 2011 23:16

 I speak of "apparent progress" often.
-If that lead you to believe that I mean something a bit different than "actual progress" then you are correct.
+If that leads you to believe that I mean something a bit different than "actual progress" then you are correct.
 Apparent progress is that which has a superficial appearance of progress but does not really represent a large and sustainable change in underlying fitness.
-In English that means that a couple more pounds on the bar does not always mean that you have actually achieved any real long-term progress.
+In English, this means that a couple more pounds on the bar does not always mean that you have actually achieved any real long-term progress.
 Actual progress would also mean that performance has been MAINTAINED.
 People talk about form and technique all the time.
-They say, your form is going down the tubes..you need to work on technique, stuff like that.
-Many times, what they are really seeing is a decline in PERFORMANCE even when plates are being added to the barbell.
+They say, your form is going down the tubes and you need to work on technique.
+Many times, what they are really seeing is a decline in PERFORMANCE even when plates are being added to the bar.

 Okay, so, numbers are only measurements.
 A full look at our training does not only consider numbers, the quantitative measures, but performance in terms of qualitative evaluations.